jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Rework the series with a `#define`

-Move helper definitions in the second commit so they aren't needlessly moved again in the final commit.

 Make sure to change cover letter.

 Compile each commit to ensure every commit compiles.